-Granite Academy has a chef as part of our educational team.
-As part of our independent living skills programming the chef works with a small group on a weekly basis over the course of a trimester.
+The Transition Coordinator works in conjunction with Granite Academy's chef with a small group of students on skills of daily living in a more hands on and detailed way to support the development of independent culinary skills.
+This class supplements the Skills 4 Living class and meets once a week for one trimester.
 These students gain real-life experience through meal preparation, meal planning, instruction in kitchen cleanliness, serving food, clean-up, and safely using knives, ovens, stoves, dishwashers, and more.
 This class provides participating students an introduction in how to plan, shop for and prepare nutritionally based meals.
 Students are encouraged to make requests regarding what they would like to prepare.
 This helps make the experience more practical as students are more likely to prepare the meals they practice in the future.
 When the meals are completed, students get to eat their creation which is inevitably the highlight of the class.